C.3 DNS records

 For email services, I was an early enough “netizen”, and when I registered my domain name, Google was still offering free email services to custom domain owners.
 That is how I can have a custom mailbox

 email@example.com.
 Now you will have to pay for G Suite.
-In Figure C.1 you can see I have set some MX (stands for “mail exchange”) records which point to some Google mail servers.
+In Figure C.1 you can see I have set some MX (stands for “mail exchange”) records that point to some Google mail servers.
 Of course, Google is not the only possible choice when it comes to custom mailboxes.
-Migadu claims to be the “most affordable email hosting”.
+Migadu claims to be the “most affordable email hosting.”
 You may try its free plan and see if you like it.
 Unless you are going to use your custom mailbox extensively and for professional purposes, the free plan may suffice.
 In fact, you may create an alias address on Migadu to forward emails to your other email accounts (such as Gmail) if you do not care about an actual custom mailbox.
 Migadu has provided detailed instructions on how to set the MX records for your domain.